 - Presentations by guest speakers about their experiences with different types of science communication.

 - Throughout the week, participants will develop their own product which will be presented at the end of the week.

-Deadline for registration: 31 May 2019.
-Shortly after that, we will let you know if you were admitted.
+Deadline for registration: 31 March 2020.
+We will let you by April 17 if you are admitted.